Congressional Art Competition

 Qualifications:

-• Our office accepts entries from all high school students in the 8th Congressional District
+• Our office accepts entries from all middle and high school students in the 8th Congressional District.

-• Digital art and student release forms should be emailed to MA082023ArtComp@gmail.com.
+• Entries should be scanned and emailed to MA082024ArtComp@gmail.com.

 • All entries must be original in concept, design, and execution.

-• Artwork entered in the contest may be up to 26" x 26" (including the frame) and may be up to 4" in depth.
+• Artwork entered in the contest may be up to 26" x 26" (including the frame), 4" in depth, and 15 pounds in weight.

 • More information on the competition rules and student release form can be found here.